generikvault/vertical-limit/README.md

 # Vertical Jump

 Vertical Jump provides commands to control cursor and selection based on the block structure of the document.
+All commands are multi cursor compatiple.

 ## Definition of Block